dimitry12/Symmetria/README.md

 # Symmetria

-This is a set of tools to store, query, and visualize things exhibiting group-like properties:
+This is a set of tools to store, query and update causal models.

-- counts;
-- models;
-- hypotheses;
-- financial derivatives.